 You do not need to attest if you are not one of these subscribers, or if you are not enrolling your spouse or registered domestic partner on your PEBB medical coverage.
-This surcharge doesn’t apply to your account.
+The surcharge will not apply to your account.

-You will pay a monthly $50 surcharge if you have a spouse or registered domestic partner enrolled on your medical coverage.
+You will pay a monthly $50 surcharge in addition to your medical plan premium.

-Note: When you launch the 2015 Spousal Plan Calculator interactive tool, you must click Enable Content for the calculator to work.
+Note: If you use the interactive version of the 2015 Spousal Plan Calculator, you must click Enable Content for the calculator to work (see the example image below).
 Do not print or submit the interactive tool.

 When do my attestations or changes take effect?